beNative/docforge/FUNCTIONAL_MANUAL.md

 - **LLM Provider:** Configure your connection to a local AI service.
 You can detect running services and select a model.
 - **Appearance:** Change the UI scale and choose from different icon sets.
 - **Keyboard Shortcuts:** View and customize keyboard shortcuts for all major application actions.
 You can record a new key combination for any command.
 - **General:** Configure application behavior, like auto-saving logs, opting into pre-release updates, and choosing how PlantUML diagrams are rendered.
+This section includes an **Automatic Update Checks** toggle that determines whether DocForge contacts the update service on launch, a **Pre-release Updates** toggle that opts into beta builds, and a **Check for Updates** button for running a manual scan on demand.
+Manual checks report their status inline—showing a spinner and "Checking…" label during the request, a success message when you're current or when a download starts, and an error message with troubleshooting details if the update service is unreachable or disabled in the web preview.
 - **Python:** Choose the interpreter used by the integrated runner.
 DocForge auto-detects local interpreters, can bootstrap a dedicated virtual environment per workspace, and exposes console preferences such as default working directory, automatic history retention, and whether runs open in split view.
 - **Shell & PowerShell:** Define default environment variables, working directories, and interpreter overrides for each scripting language.
 Document-specific panels start with these defaults and can layer additional overrides without mutating the workspace baseline.
 - **Database:** View detailed statistics about your local database file, and perform maintenance tasks such as creating a compressed backup, checking file integrity, optimizing the database size (`VACUUM`), or bootstrapping a brand new workspace database.